 Whether or not you get to walk down the aisle, it’s the commitment you make to this person till the end of time.
 It’s you saying “I choose you EVERY SINGLE DAY”.
 It will work out in the end!

 Let us know what you guys have decided to do in the comments below x

-You May Also Like: 15+ Stunning Elopement and Destination Wedding Dresses for Brides
+You May Also Like: 20+ Dreamy Elopement Wedding Dress Ideas for Brides